 Grant Information & Application

-NTR Teaching grants are intended to support development of new teaching materials and expertise in the areas of negotiation, conflict, and dispute resolution.
-For example, a teaching grant might be used to support research and development of a new multi-media exercise.
-It might be used to support a teaching internship with an experienced teacher, learning how to design a course, evaluate students, pace a class, use new classroom resources (such as NTR’s Peer Feedback resource, or its Culture and Negotiation Survey resource), or a new platform such as idecisiongames.com.
+NTR’s October 2019 round of Teaching Grants are intended to support development of new instructional materials in the areas of negotiation, conflict, dispute resolution, or teams.
+For example, a teaching grant might be used to support research and development of a new multi-media team exercise or a new evaluation resource, such as NTR’s Peer Feedback resource, or its Culture and Negotiation Survey resource.

 2019 Application Information

-Teaching grant money may be used for video, programming, research, travel, living expenses, teaching expenses, and software (but not hardware).
+Teaching grant money may be used for video, programming, research related travel (not conferences), teaching expenses, and software (but not hardware).
 If an internship is part of the application, the application must be signed by applicant and host.
 NTR is a 501c(3) corporation and does not pay overhead.
-Complete the Teaching Application Form, which requires a 500 word abstract, a budget and if appropriate the host’s signature.
-Please email your application to firstname.lastname@example.org in a zip or pdf binder file containing the Application Form, your proposal, your CV and the host’s CV, if a research residency.
-Name your file with the last name of the applicant 2019 NTR Teaching Internship Grant, for example SMITH.2019 NTR Research Grant.
+Complete the Teaching Grant Application Form, which requires a 500 word abstract, a budget and upload a proposal of no more than 10 pages.

 NTR Teaching Grant Internship Host Guidelines